 The heat capacity of a substance per unit mass is called the substance’s specific heat capacity (cp).
 The subscript p indicates that the heat capacity and specific heat capacity apply when the heat is added or removed at constant pressure.

 Specific Heat Capacity

 In the Ideal Gas Model, the intensive properties cv and cp are defined for pure, simple compressible substances as partial derivatives of the internal energy u(T, v) and enthalpy h(T, p), respectively:

 where the subscripts v and p denote the variables held fixed during differentiation.
-The properties cv and cp are referred to as specific heats (or heat capacities) because under certain special conditions they relate the temperature change of a system to the amount of energy added by heat transfer.
-Their SI units are J/kg K or J/mol K. Two specific heats are defined for gases, one for constant volume (cv) and one for constant pressure (cp).
+The properties cv and cp are referred to as specific heats (or heat capacities).
+Under certain special conditions, they relate the temperature change of a system to the amount of energy added by heat transfer.
+Their SI units are J/kg K, or J/mol K. Two specific heats are defined for gases, constant volume (cv), and constant pressure (cp).

 Cv = 3/2R = 12.5 J/mol K